mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 Installation
 ^^^^^^^^^^^^^^^^

-before doing all of this, you should first setup the SD card of the pixhawk otherwise the communication between the pixhawk and NUC will not be done
+Before doing all of this, you should first setup the SD card of the pixhawk otherwise the communication between the pixhawk and NUC will not be done
 (no blue light on FTDI, see section "Implementation of NUC" ).
 For the setup see section "SD card setup" of `this tuto <https://ctu-mrs.github.io/docs/hardware/px4_configuration.html>`__.
 As a note: the etc folder does not get removed when flashing new firmware.